libktx/ktx/scene2d/README.md

 The migration is pretty straightforward: add `scene2d.` prefix to all root actor definitions.
 You can also leverage the new `Stage.actors` extension method to add actors directly to a `Stage`.
 Note that nested actor definitions do not require any changes.

+Only 2 factory methods were changed significantly: `listWidget` and `selectBox`.
+Now they have only a single generic parameter - type of the items - and no longer consume `Cell` or `Node` instances in their building blocks.
+Instead, you have to call `cell`, `inCell`, `node` or `inNode` outside of their building blocks to configure the layout.

 `ktx-scene2d` version `1.9.10-b6` has the deprecated root actor factory functions available with annotations for automatic replacement.
 To ease migration to the newer KTX versions, use `1.9.10-b6` to refactor your application.